Anupriya1729/ResumeParser/README.md

 |    1. txtfiles this folder stored files after they are converted to .txt form by convertor.py
 |    2. csvfiles contains csv files that user can download which are sent to this path by createcsv.py
 |
-|_   Resume_Reader – contains other project files most imp one being settings.py
+|_   Resume_Parser – contains other project files most imp one being settings.py
 |
 |_   manage.py
 </pre>